 KSEL Advokati have many years of experience in providing legal advice in various areas, such as corporate and commercial law, competition law, property law relations, investment construction and in the resolving of various types of disputes.
 We have advised a large number of domestic and foreign clients, from the moment of the foundation of companies, through their daily business activities, as well as in the preparation and delivery of legal analysis and opinions.
 We also represent the interests and rights of clients before the competent courts and state bodies.Read more

-In early September 2020, the Commission for Protection of Competition initiated an ex officio investigation proceedings of potential competition infringement and conducted a dawn-raid of Roaming Electronics, Tehnomania and Comtrade Distribution, in order to determine the existence of a restrictive agreement under Article 10 of the Law on the protection of competition, which restrict competition on the markets of retail and wholesale consumer electronics in the Republic of Serbia.
+The Commission for Protection of Competition (the Commission) has conducted an unannounced investigation and initiated an ex officio investigation into the violation of competition against the company Polet-keramika Novi Bečej, in order to determine the existence of a restrictive agreement under the Article 10 of the Law on Protection of Competition in the wholesale market […]

 The Law on the Use of Renewable Energy Sources came into force a year ago.
 We have analyzed how far we have come in the implementation of the Law, which bylaws the Government has adopted and what is missing for ZOIE to function in full capacity, in cooperation with the Association of OIE Serbia.

 The Commission for Protection of Competition adopted guidelines for the companies in order to harmonize their internal documents with relevant competition rules.

 Who is the merger authority?
 The relevant authority for merger control assessment in Serbia is the Commission for Protection of Competition of the Republic of Serbia.
 The website of the Commission is accessible at www.kzk.org.rs.
 All merger filing decisions are published on the mentioned website.
 What are the merger filing thresholds? the aggregate worldwide turnover […]